kieronk/multinational-retail-data-centralisation893/README.md

-#Centralisation of data for retail organisation
+##Centralisation of data for retail organisation

-Overview
+Overview:
 The project brings together a series of data from different locations and puts them into a postgres database in order that they can be analysed further.

 There are 5 code files: